oddlama/agenix-rekey/README.md

         #masterIdentities = [ "/home/myuser/master-key.age" ]; # Password protected external master key
         storageMode = "local";
         # Choose a directory to store the rekeyed secrets for this host.
         # This cannot be shared with other hosts.
+Please refer to this path
+        # from your flake's root directory and not by a direct path literal like ./secrets
-        localStorageDir = ./secrets/rekeyed/${config.networking.hostName};
+        localStorageDir = ./. + "/secrets/rekeyed/${config.networking.hostName}";
       };
     }
     ```